HTTPArchive/almanac.httparchive.org/src/content/en/2022/javascript.md

 Given the optimizations bundlers perform, they are a crucial part of optimizing source code for better performance in production environments.

-There are a wealth of choices when it comes to JavaScript bundlers, but one that pops into mind often is [webpack](https://webpack.js.org/).
+There are a wealth of choices when it comes to JavaScript bundlers, but one that pops into mind often is <a hreflang="en" href="https://webpack.js.org/">webpack</a>.
 Fortunately, webpack's generated JavaScript contains a number of signatures (`webpackJsonp`, for example) that make it possible to detect if a website's production JavaScript has been bundled using webpack.

 {{ figure_markup(
     image="webpack-rank.png",